HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 	--first chip1 --second chip2 \
 	--min 100 --threshold 0.001 --output differential_chip1_chip2

+The script [generate_differential](applications.md#generate_differentialpl) will generate a differential track between two log2FE or coverage bigWig (or bedGraph) files by subtracting the second from the first.
+Both tracks set a minimum value before subtraction, to avoid regions that are not initially enriched.
+Enriched peaks from each respective ChIP may be called by defining an absolute delta difference (no statistical call is made).

+	generate_differential.pl --in1 chip1.log2FE.bw --in2 chip2.log2FE.bw \
+	--min 0.5 --delta 1 --len 200 --gap 50

 Macs2 also has a differential analysis mode.
 This uses four input files, the fragment pileup and lambda control files for both ChIPs.